Curricular Practical Training

 - You cannot have a teaching or research assistantship (TA/RA) and a CPT at the same time.
 This is a UT Dallas Graduate School policy.

-- Many UT Dallas academic departments limit the number of CPTs available to you.
+- Some UT Dallas academic departments have additional limits on the number of internship credits available to you.
 Check with the appropriate advisor in your area of study.

 - You cannot have an on-campus job and a CPT at the same time unless they are related.